MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5807.md

 -->

-As a inventory/warehouse manager, use the report to:
+Inventory and warehouse managers use the report to:

-* Review the age of stock in your inventory/warehouse by quantity to determine obsolescence and identify slow-moving inventory
+* Review the age of stock in their inventory or warehouse by quantity to identify unused or slow-moving inventory.
-* Analyze inventory aging to identify which products are in high demand and should be reordered
+* Analyze inventory aging to identify which products are in high demand and they should reorder.
-* Monitor inventory aging to ensure that the warehouse is not holding onto obsolete or expired products
+* Monitor inventory aging to ensure that the warehouse isn't storing unused or expired items.

-As a purchasing manager, use the report to:
+Purchasing managers use the report to:

-* Analyze inventory aging to identify which products are in high demand and should be reordered
+* Analyze inventory aging to identify which products are in high demand and they should reorder.
-* Review the age of stock in your inventory/warehouse by quantity to determine obsolescence and identify slow-moving inventory
+* Review the age of stock in their inventory or warehouse by quantity to identify unused or slow-moving inventory.
-* Negotiate better pricing with suppliers for slow-moving inventory
+* Negotiate better pricing with suppliers for slow-moving inventory.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Monitor inventory aging to ensure that the inventory/warehouse is not holding onto obsolete or expired products
+* Monitor inventory aging to ensure that the warehouse isn't storing unused or expired items.
-* Calculate inventory turnover ratios and days in inventory to determine the effectiveness of inventory management
+* Calculate inventory turnover ratios and days in inventory to ensure effective inventory management.

 ## Try the report